EyasuTeshome/shifttracker/job-search/intro-advanced-job-searching.md

 The daily schedule includes critical tasks for job searching.
 Although the activities are repetitive, we present them on your View Progress Page as a road map to help you ensure you omplete them consistently.
 To give you flexibility, most of the activities are skippable, and you can skip an unlimited number in each block.

-As in other modules, you will have a space to meet with peers.
-In morning sessions, you can practice technical and behavioral interview skills with other job searchers.
-Each week you will have a learning partner who shares your job searching experience and can help with specific challenges.
-Notice there are no daily standups.
+In this module, you will only have a space to meet with peers in morning sessions.
+You can use  them topractice technical and behavioral interview skills with other job searchers.
+Notice there are no daily standups nor learning partners.

 ### How will career coaches support you?